Stool Analysis - What's It all About and How can it Help You?

 The image for this blog provides a snapshot of part of the first page of a sample stool analysis report.
 The first page provides a high level overview of the findings that are detailed in the rest of the report.

-My role is to dig into and interpret these findings in the context of your symptoms, health goals, health history, diet and lifestyle, and help you turn information into a manageable, meaningful action plan.
+My role as your nutritional therapy practitioner is to probe into and interpret these findings in the context of your symptoms, health goals, health history, diet and lifestyle, and help you turn information into a manageable, meaningful action plan.

 How do you get a stool test?

-If you have an IBS diagnosis, struggle with managing another gut-related condition, or would simply like to understand more about what’s going in on your gut - we can run a private stool test all the additional data I’ve described above.
-Please do get in touch (see Next steps below).
+If you have IBS or have been diagnosed with another gut-related health condition, are struggling to manage gastrointestinal symptoms, or would simply like to understand more about what’s going in on your gut, please do get in touch.

 Take a nourishing step forward today